department-of-veterans-affairs/vets-website/content/pages/social-work-services.md

 <button class="usa-button-unstyled usa-accordion-button" aria-controls="Meet-with-social-worker">What will happen when I meet with a VA social worker?</button>
 <div id="Meet-with-social-worker" class="usa-accordion-content">

-You can meet with a social worker by yourself, or you can bring your family caregiver or other support person with you if you'd like.

 **Your social worker will ask questions about your:**
 - Health
 - Living situation